AlexWan0/dynamic-eval/README.md

 Using this structured representation, I then search through the space of problems using Thompson sampling.
 The latter was inspired by ([Sclar et al., 2023](https://arxiv.org/pdf/2310.11324)).

 # Experiments
+I search with a budget of 2500 queries (to `Claude v1.2 Instant`) over a space of arithmetic reasoning problems that have similar levels of complexity.

 ## Analysis of hard problems
-I search with a budget of 2500 queries (to `Claude v1.2 Instant`) over a space of problems that have similar levels of complexity.
 The worst performing problem has an accuracy of 67.5\% over 80 queries, and has the structure:

 <p align="center">
     <img src="./assets/hard_tree.png" alt="Difficult arithmetic expression as a tree" width=75%>